1. Home

 Tax assessment

-This is the result - after you and we have both checked that the information in your tax return is correct.
+This is the result, after both you and the tax authorities ave checked that the information in your tax return is correct.

 - If you’ve paid too much tax, you’ll receive a refund.
-If you’ve paid too little tax, you must pay the underpaid tax.
+If you’ve paid too little tax, you must pay the difference.

 - Skatteetaten will notify you by e-mail or SMS when your tax return is ready.